 Do you work with art, and artists?

 We do use artistic expression as a tool to open up the space for imagination.
-On the simplest level, in shorter sessions we use physical expression, like dance or choreographies, to open people up.
-We also believe that imagination happens best if people are, in a way, uprooted from their everyday project cycle.
-I would say that that’s more of a craft rather than a methodology, however.
-So artistic expression is not the focus on any specific project, rather a tool that we use to encourage imagination.
+On the simplest level, in shorter sessions we use physical expression like dance or choreographies, to open people up.
+We also believe that imagination happens best if people are uprooted from their everyday project cycle.
+I would say that’s more of a craft rather than a methodology, however.
+Artistic expression is not a focus but a tool that we use to encourage imagination.

-For me, and I know this is hugely reductive or simplistic, one the benefits of having artists engaged is that, compared to, social activist or transformational leaders they are less focused on the end result.
+For me - and I know this is hugely reductive - one of the benefits of having artists engaged is that, compared to social activist or transformational leaders, they are less focused on the end result.
 They get lost in the process, which is very important when engaging in imaginative work.
-They look at something interesting and see where that path takes them, which is super important.
+They look at something interesting and see where that path takes them.

 How do you know that you’ve succeeded in the project?
 Do you have criteria, indicators?

 There are two parts to the answer.
 Practically speaking, we’re very serious about our alliance members’ experience on the work, and the main indicator for that is participation.
-We also have more qualitative, reflective discussions with all of our membership base on what’s valuable, and what isn’t.
-We gather feedback from the different programs that we run, as well as the festivals, and that’s very beneficial to us.
+We also have more qualitative, reflective discussions with all of our membership base on what’s valuable and what isn’t.
+We gather feedback from the different programs that we run, as well as the festivals: that’s very beneficial to us.

-What I don’t believe in, and this is the second part of my answer, is in having more strict KPIs or metrics for our work.
-They make sense for stability- and certainty-focused organizations.
-It’s a very industrial way of thinking about success.
-They don’t work very well in these types of highly complex, fluid projects.
+What I don’t believe in is having strict KPIs (Key Indicator Performance) or metrics for our work.
+They make sense for stability, and certainty-focused organizations.
+It’s a very industrial way of thinking about success that doesn’t work very well in these types of highly complex, fluid projects.
 We could have more outcome-oriented KPIs, but I’d say that it goes counter our theory of transformation.

 What are the most difficult issues that you face or have faced, and how have you dealt with them?

 One of the very challenging issues that we’ve dealt with is the tension between an alliance approach and a transformation-oriented approach with specific organizational premises.
 All of our members agree that we need to transcend our organizations, our everyday projects, because that, on an abstract level, is the right approach for achieving comprehensive transformation.
-Then again, all or most of us work in organizations and have our organizational priorities, which don’t fit perfectly well with the notion of working as an alliance.
-It’s not atypical to hear one of our members says something like, “This is very inspiring and very useful for my transformation objectives, but I’m unable to prioritize this work because I have so many organizational fires and priorities that I need to deal with.”
+Then again, all, or most of us, work in organizations and have our organizational priorities which don’t fit perfectly with the notion of working as an alliance.
+It’s not atypical to hear one of our members say something like, “This is very inspiring and very useful for my transformation objectives, but I’m unable to prioritize this work because I have so many organizational fires and priorities that I need to deal with.”

 It also translates into our relationship with funders, who have a very atomized and singular view on how change can happen and can be measured.